Must-Haves For First Time Campers Including Printable Checklist

 Have your navigation essentials like a map and a compass at all times, in case your GPS is not reliable.

-A solar lantern is essential, especially during fire bans and the only light you can get is from the moon and the stars.
+A solar lantern is essential and makes a world of difference, especially during fire bans and the only light you can get is from the moon and the stars.

 Getting a solar lantern is great because it requires no electrical source or batteries.
 It also comes in a collapsible design which is easy to pack and can be easily hung in your tent providing enough light.